dart-archive/angular_analyzer_plugin/README.md

 Simply add to your [analysis_options.yaml file](https://www.dartlang.org/guides/language/analysis-options#the-analysis-options-file):

 ```
-# forwards compatible (you need this)
 analyzer:
-  plugins:
-    angular:
-      enabled: true

-# backwards compatible (you also need this, for the moment)
   plugins:
     angular:
       enabled: true
 ```

 Eventually, only the forwards compatible section will be required.